RunlongYu/CELS/README.md

 ## Example
-If you have downloaded the source code, you can train CELS model.
+If you've acquired the source code, you can train the CELS model.

 ```
 $ cd main
 $ python train.py --dataset=[dataset] --strategy=[strategy]  --gpu==[gpu_id]